nadiezhdamhb/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 - To compare the performance of the MechaCar against the competition, we have to think about other metrics that would be of interest to a customer, such as cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-One of metrics we are going to test is safety rating.
+One of metrics we are going to test is highway fuel efficiency.

 In your description, address the following questions:
 What metric or metrics are you going to test?